Page last updated August 2021

 Your peak industry body may also have advice specific for your industry.

-Read more about Workplace health and safety information on the
+Read more about COVID-19 information for work-places, including vaccinaton information for industry on the

 Safe Work Australia website

 Australian Hotels Association Western Australia are now running their own